 Japanese food is definitely not for the faint-hearted as some of it comes across odd but if you don’t dive in head first, you are missing a big part of their culture.
 The influence of modern Western cuisine has markedly opened up traditional Chinese-influenced Japanese cuisine.
 You will find dishes inspired by wester food like spaghetti, curry, and hamburgers, however, these have been adapted for Japanese tastes and are often almost unrecognizable!

 Recognized as one of the most vibrant food scenes in the world, Japan is known for its out their seafood, top-quality ingredients, and for their chefs who are masters of technique and skill.
 It is not uncommon to find restaurants that only specialize in a single dish which took years to master.
 It’s really hard not to eat well in Japan if you're willing to try a few new things:

-The first thing to note is that these are two very different types of food preparation.
-Perhaps Japan's most famous culinary exports, sushi is usually raw fish over vinegared rice, while sashimi is usually plain raw fish.
+- Sushi and Sashimi - The first thing to note is that these are two very different types of food preparation.
+Perhaps Japan's most famous culinary exports, sushi is usually raw fish over vinegar rice, while sashimi is usually plain raw fish.
 These seemingly very simple dishes are in fact quite difficult to prepare properly: the fish must be extremely fresh, and it takes great skill and training to make the vinegared rice for sushi correctly, let alone the art of selecting the very best fish at the market and removing every last bone from the fillets.
 Accompanied with perfectly seasoned- and cooked rice, the standard of sushi is remarkably high.
 Unlike westernized sushi which is often overloaded with a myriad of ingredients, most Japanese sushi has a single star ingredient.
 Once you've tasted the real thing, your sushi standard will forever be higher.

 - Fugu - Also known as pufferfish is considered a delicacy in Japan despite being highly poisonous.
 It can be rather pricey due to the tremendous skill required to prepare it, which requires complete removal of the internal organs in which the poison is found.